 But in the workplace, you can't be grumpy or sharp-tongued or nasty just because you're in a bad mood.
 No matter how you feel, you need to leave your personal issues outside the workplace where they belong, 'put on a happy face' and be nice.
 Because that's what professionalism is.

-If you need give a client, team member or supplier any feedback that could be perceived as criticism, I'd recommend giving it to them over the phone, or in person, which can be more effective than sending them an email.
-Before you give them that feedback, make sure your criticism is professional and constructive i.e. offers them a solution.
+If you need to give a client, team member or supplier feedback that could be perceived as criticism, don't send them an email.
+I'd recommend giving it to them over the phone or, better still, in person.
+And before you meet them, have a good think about how to make sure you don't just criticise them but also offer them a solution.
 If your criticism is personal or not constructive, it would be nicer (and smarter) to keep your opinions to yourself.

 After being nice and professional and giving your client the best service possible and completing a job well done, don't drop them like a hot potato.